helios-network/helios-core/docs/docs/nodes/Validators/mainnet/canonical_chain_upgrade/canonical-10004-rc1.md

 Validators successfully upgrade chain without purging the blockchain history and all validators are up within 1-2 hours of the scheduled upgrade.

 2. **Not-so-happy path**
 Validators have trouble upgrading to latest Canonical chain.
-This could be some consensus breaking changes not covered in upgrade handler, or compatibility issue of the migrated state with new injectived binary, but validators can at least export the genesis.
+This could be some consensus breaking changes not covered in upgrade handler, or compatibility issue of the migrated state with new heliades binary, but validators can at least export the genesis.

 3. **Abort path**
 In the rare event that the team becomes aware of unnoticed critical issues, the Injective team will attempt to patch all the breaking states and provide another official binary within 36 hours.